Asher: Biblical narrative

 Asher and his four sons and daughter settled in Canaan.
-On his deathbed, Jacob blesses Asher by saying that "his bread shall be fat, and he shall yield royal dainties" (Gen. 49:20).
+On his deathbed, Jacob blessed Asher by saying that "his bread shall be fat, and he shall yield royal dainties" (Gen. 49:20).

 Moses said of Asher: "May Asher be blessed above other sons; may he be esteemed by his brothers; may he bathe his feet in olive oil."
 (Deuteronomy 33:24).

 Asher was the eighth son of the patriarch Jacob and the traditional progenitor of the tribe Asher.

-Asher is represented as the younger brother of Gad; these two being the sons of Zilpah, the handmaid of Leah (Genesis 35:26).
-The Biblical account shows Zilpah's status as a handmaid change to an actual wife of Jacob (Genesis 30:9).
-Her handmaid status is regarded by some biblical scholars as indicating that the authors saw the tribe of Asher as being not of entirely Israelite origin; scholars believe that Asher consisted of certain clans affiliated with portions of the Israelite tribal confederation, but which were never incorporated into the body politic.
+Asher is represented as the younger brother of Gad, these two being the sons of Zilpah, the handmaid of Leah (Genesis 35:26).
+The Biblical account shows Zilpah's status as a handmaid changed to an actual wife of Jacob (Genesis 30:9).
+Some biblical scholars regard this status as indicating that the authors saw the tribe of Asher as being not of entirely Israelite origin; they believe that Asher consisted of certain clans affiliated with portions of the Israelite tribal confederation, but which were never incorporated into the body politic.

 The Torah states that Asher had four sons and one daughter, who were born in Canaan and migrated with him to Egypt, with their descendants remaining there until the Exodus; this seems to be partly contradicted by Egyptian records (assuming a late Exodus date), according to which a group named Aseru, a name from which Asher is probably derived, were, in the 14th century BC, living in a similar region to Asher's traditional territory, in Canaan.
 Asher's daughter, Serah (also transliterated as Serach), is the only granddaughter of Jacob mentioned in the Torah (Gen. 46:17).

 Her mother is not named.
-According to classical rabbinical literature, Serach's mother was named Hadurah, and was a descendant of Eber.
+According to classical rabbinical literature, Serach's mother was named Hadurah and was a descendant of Eber.
 Although Hadurah was a wife of Asher, it was her second marriage, and Serach's father was actually Hadurah's first husband, who had died.
 In classical rabbinical literature, Hadurah's marriage to Asher was his second marriage as well, his first having been to Adon, who was a descendant of Ishmael.
 The Book of Jubilees contradicts this, arguing instead that Asher's wife was named Ijon (which probably means dove).

 Asher's sons were Jimnah, Ishuah, Isui, and Beriah.